-Nabi Biopharmaceuticals

-THE PROXY, WHEN PROPERLY EXECUTED, WILL

-BE VOTED IN THE MANNER SPECIFIED.
-IF NO

-SPECIFICATION IS MADE, THE PROXIES INTEND

-TO VOTE FOR ALL NOMINEES FOR DIRECTOR.

-Vote on Directors For Withhold For All To withhold authority to vote, mark "For All Except" and

-All All Except write the nominee's number on the line below.

-1. For the election of all nominees listed below

-(except as indicated):

-01) David L. Castaldi

-02) Geoffrey F. Cox, Ph.D.

-03) George W. Ebright

-04) Richard A. Harvey, Jr.

-05) Linda Jenckes

-06) Thomas H. McLain

-07) Stephen G. Sudovar

-Please be sure to sign and date this Proxy.
-In signing, please

-write name(s) exactly as appearing in the imprint on this card.

-For shares held jointly, each joint owner should sign.
-If signing

-as executor, or in any other representative capacity, or as an

-officer of a corporation, please indicate your full title as such.

-Signature [PLEASE SIGN WITHIN BOX] Date Signatu ire (Joint O Owners) Date
+bi Biopharmaceuticals THE PROXY, WHEN PROPERLY EXECUTED, WILL BE VOTED IN THE MANNER SPECIFIED.
+IF NO SPECIFICATION IS MADE, THE PROXIES INTEND TO VOTE FOR ALL NOMINEES FOR DIRECTOR AND FOR PROPOSAL 2.
+Vote on Directors For All Withhold All For All Except To withhold authority to vote, mark "For All Except" and write the nominee's number on the line below.
+1. For the election of all nominees listed below (except as indicated): 01) David L. Castaldi 02) Geoffrey F. Cox, Ph.D.
+03) Peter B. Davis 04) Richard A. Harvey, Jr. 05) Leslie Hudson, Ph.D.
+06) Linda Jenckes 07) Thomas H. McLain 08) Stephen G. Sudovar write the nominee 3 number on the rine selow.
+2. Vote on Proposal For the proposal to ratify the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for the fiscal year ending December 30, 2006.
+For Against □ Abstain wr Fo sig case be sure to sign and date this Proxy.
+In signing, please tite name(s) exactly as appearing in the imprint on this card.
+It shares held jointly, each joint owner should sign.
+If ning as executor, or in any other representative capacity, or an officer of a corporation, please indicate your full title as the Sig enature [PLEASE SIGN WITHIN BOX] Date Signat ture (Joint C Owners) Date